 Cygnus spacecraft takes off from Wallops Island Flight Facility

-It was a chilly February 19th morning in Virginia for the launch of NG-17, the Northup Grumman Cygnus spacecraft on the company’s Antares rocket.
-We were at NASA’s Wallops Island Flight Facility with other press members on Presidents’ weekend to see the Antares rocket launch from Wallops Island, VA.
+It was a chilly February 19th morning in Virginia for the launch of NG-17, the Northup Grumman Cygnus spacecraft on the Antares rocket at NASA Wallops Island Flight Facility.
+We were with other press members on Presidents’ weekend in 2022.
 We followed in a car caravan to a remote viewing location where photographers and videographers set up their equipment as we waited.
 The Antares resupply mission from Wallops Island to the International Space Station was scheduled for a 12:40 p.m. liftoff.

 The rocket was named the S.S.
 Piers Sellers in honor of the late NASA astronaut.
 He spent nearly 35 days across three missions helping to construct the space station.